roblatour/OMVBackup/README.md

 	To do this, you may issue the command:

 	sudo visudo -f /etc/sudoers.d/timeout
-	and in the file that opens up add / modify a line to read:
+	snd in the file that opens up add / modify a line to read:

 	Defaults timestamp_timeout=120

 	and when done press:
 	   Ctrl-X
 	   Y
 	   Enter

     Notes:
 	 the 120 above refers to 120 minutes, as needed you may change this value